Afzal786/Soft_Computing/README.md

 # Soft_Computing
-This Repository contains Assigments of Soft Computing.
+This Repository contains Assigments of Soft Computing subject.